Energy Detection for Cognitive Radio with Distributional Uncertainty and Signal Variety under Nonlinear Expectation Theory: Theoretical Analysis

 where $I_0(\cdot)$ is the modified Bessel function of the first kind with order zero, and $\sigma$ and $v$ are the parameters of the Rician distribution.
-By the integral equation of $Q$-function in \cite{AH1972}, we have
+By the integral equation of the generalized Marcum $Q$-function in \cite{sun2008}, we have

 and